 When policyholders are struggling to get their insurance carrier to honor its promises under a policy, the threat of litigation does not provide much of an incentive for the carrier to act fairly without the availability of extra-contractual damages.
 If the maximum recovery in a breach of contract claim against an insurance company is limited to the value of the claim and potentially an attorney fee award, insurers pursuing their own economic interest have a strong incentive to take their chances by denying the claim.
 If the insured gives up and abandons the claim, which often happens, the insurance company has increased its profits.
 Even if the claim becomes the subject of litigation, the insurer is not facing substantially more risk than the actual value of the claim under the policy.

 The potential to pursue a claim for punitive damages and an attorney fee award provides the leverage policyholders need to keep insurance carriers honest when adjusting and paying claims.
 However, there are many issues and challenges that must be negotiated effectively by policyholders when pursuing a bad faith claim.
 The threat of punitive damages constitutes the most significant forms of financial motivation to insurance companies to avoid unreasonably delaying, denying, or low-balling a valid claim.
-Because our law firm represents policyholders against insurance companies that engage in bad faith practices to mitigate their liability for a claim, this three-part blog provides answers to common questions about issues related to seeking punitive damages in Florida insurance bad faith lawsuits.
+This three-part blog provides answers to common questions about issues related to seeking punitive damages in Florida insurance bad faith lawsuits.

 Does any denial of an insurance claim that is ultimately determined to be covered justify bad faith liability and punitive damages?